tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 ---

+#### Staff of Destruction

+_Recharge 16+:_ This white-metal staff is topped with the skull of a wizard of prodigious power, probably a lieutenant of a former Archmage.
+It laughs maniacally and blazes with unholy light when you activate the staff.
+Any creatures damaged by your attack this round that have 20 or fewer hit points remaining afterwards are instantly torn apart by the power of the staff (epic: 40 hit points or fewer).

+**Quirk:** Prone to acts of pointless malice.

+---

 #### Staff of Health

 When you cast spells that heal or provide temporary hit points, add 4 to the total (epic: 8).